Wynne set to make changes to cabinet, expected to fill corrections post | Metro Toronto

 Share via Email

-TORONTO — Premier Kathleen Wynne is set to make a few changes to her cabinet Thursday, including the appointment of a new corrections minister.
+TORONTO — Premier Kathleen Wynne is expected to appoint a new corrections minister today and possibly make other changes to her cabinet.

+The premier's itinerary mentions a swearing-in ceremony for executive council members, suggesting more than one cabinet position will change hands.

+A government source says the shuffle won't involve any members who aren't already in cabinet.

-David Orazietti resigned last month as community safety and correctional services minister and as MPP for Sault Ste.
-Marie, saying he was leaving for family reasons.
+Last month, David Orazietti resigned as community safety and correctional services minister and also quit as MPP for Sault Ste.
+Marie, citing family reasons.

-Wynne had temporarily appointed Labour Minister Kevin Flynn to handle the corrections file, but she is expected to name a permanent replacement.
+Labour Minister Kevin Flynn has been handling the corrections file, but Wynne is expected to name a permanent replacement.

-Her itinerary for Thursday mentions a swearing-in ceremony for executive council members, suggesting more than one cabinet position will change hands.

 Wynne will also have to call a byelection for Sault Ste.
 Marie by the end of the spring.